Screen time and digital technology use for babies and toddlers

 Developing healthy habits for screen time and digital technology use is important for children.

 Even if your baby or toddler isn’t using digital technology, your baby sees how you use it and learns from you.
-You can help your child develop healthy habits by using digital technology in the way you want your child to use it in the future.
+That’s because you’re a powerful role model for your child.
+You can help your child develop healthy habits by using digital technology the way you want your child to use it in the future.

 Even when your child is very young, you can start modelling healthy digital technology use.
 For example: